The influence of Japan on Western art in the 19th century

 What is the course about?

 This course will explore how the art and culture of Japan inspired 19th century European artists.
-After an introduction to the Japanese culture that was transported to Europe in the 1850s, we will look at how specific artists and movements adopted and transformed Japanese art to suit their own artistic practice.
+After a brief introduction to the Japanese culture that was transported to Europe in the 1850s, we look at how specific artists and movements adopted and transformed Japanese art to suit their own artistic practice.
 It will conclude with how Japanese art changed the direction of European modernism as a whole.

 This course is structured around lectures and class discussions exploring relevant concepts and historical questions.